lowrycode/swaplett-project/README.md

 ### Icon To Open Instructions Modal

-Clicking on the "btn-show-instructions" button in the top right of the screen reveals a modal with written instructions about how to play the game.
-The modal can be closed again by pressing the "X" button in the top right corner of the modal.
+Clicking on the "show instructions" button in the top right of the screen reveals a modal with written instructions about how to play the game.
+The modal can be closed again by pressing the "close modal" button in the top right corner of the modal.

 ![Instructions modal for both light mode and dark mode](readme-images/instructions-modal.jpg)

-Hovering over both the "btn-show-instructions" and "X" buttons causes the background colour to change slightly and a tooltip to appear.
+Hovering over both the "show instructions" and "close modal" buttons causes the background colour to change slightly and a tooltip to appear.
 An `aria-label` is used to assist screen readers.

 When the buttons are in focus, an outline is shown around them to support users who cycle to this element using the tab key.

 ***NOTE:*** *The instructions modal is initially assigned a class called `.hidden` which removes it from the DOM and hides it from screen readers until the user chooses to open it.
-An event listener is attached to both the "btn-show-instructions" button and the "X" buttons in script.js to add / remove the `.hidden` class from this modal.*
+An event listener is attached to both the "show instructions" button and the "close modal" buttons in script.js to add / remove the `.hidden` class from this modal.*

 ## Game Settings Section